awsdocs/amazon-mq-developer-guide/doc_source/connecting-to-amazon-mq.md

 ## Prefer Virtual Destinations to Durable Subscriptions<a name="prefer-virtual-destinations-to-durable-subscriptions"></a>

 A [durable subscription](http://activemq.apache.org/how-do-durable-queues-and-topics-work.html) can help ensure that the consumer receives all messages published to a topic, for example, after a lost connection is restored\.
 However, the use of durable subscriptions also precludes the use of competing consumers and might have performance issues at scale\.
 Consider using [virtual destinations](http://activemq.apache.org/virtual-destinations.html) instead\.

+## If using Amazon VPC peering, avoid client IPs in CIDR range `10.0.0.0/16`<a name="best-practices-activemq-vpc-cidr-restriction"></a>

+ If you are setting up Amazon VPC peering between on\-premis infrastructure and your Amazon MQ broker, you must not configure client connections with IPs in CIDR range `10.0.0.0/16`\.